 The most commonly used hooks, especially for beginners are aluminum hooks in sizes D – 3.125 mm through K – 6.50 mm.
 These 8 sizes are so popular that many companies offer a crochet hook set that includes these sizes.

 Crochet hook sets are relatively inexpensive (around $10 – $15 USD).
-I recommend beginners invest in a hook set so you practice with different hook sizes.
+I recommend beginners invest in a hook set so you can practice with different hook sizes.

 I personally use Simplicity Aluminum Crochet Hooks and they offer this Crochet Hook Set for the most commonly used sizes (3.125 mm – 6.50 mm or D / K).
 I purchased a similar set when I first started crocheting and have never had to replace them!
 As I gained more experience, I added to my crochet hook collection with smaller and larger hooks but to this day, I use these hook sizes for the majority of my crochet projects.